Jahenr/CheatSheets/Python_CheatSheet.md

     #Sort a 2D list (lst) based on any one index (i is the index)
 		lst.sort(key = lambda x : x[i])

+	#Print command can be used to print any type of object like integer,string, list, tuple, etc.
+		print(object)

+	#Round is used to round a number to a given precision in decimal digits.
+		round(number, digits)